Blandaxt/Code_Wars/README.md

 ## Process/Learned:

 1. I was surprised to learn that each array is not unique after doing some research.
 After sensing a pattern, I noticed that every array presented is a reversed form of the corrected version.
 And to solve it, i simply needed to reversed it again.

+## 8 kyu 101 Dalmatians - squash the bugs, not the dogs!:

+Your friend has been out shopping for puppies (what a time to be alive!)...
+He arrives back with multiple dogs, and you simply do not know how to respond!

+By repairing the function provided, you will find out exactly how you should respond, depending on the number of dogs he has.

+The number of dogs will always be a number and there will always be at least 1 dog.

+## Process/Learned:

+1. The objective of this challenge was to fix the mistakes in this given function.

+2. So to start, i went over the way the function was written and noticed several obvious mistakes such as the function name, the fucntion brackets, and how the ternary if else operator is written.

+3. Next i noticed some hidden mistakes such as the given string that is supposed to be returned and the amount of dogs that should return the 101 Dalmatians.

+  - Overall, it was a fun challenge.